yvonnefroehlich/gmt-pygmt-plotting/README.md

 # Collection of Python scripts or Jupyter Notebooks for PyGMT

-Collection of _Python_ scripts or _Jupyter Notebooks_ (also supported by _Jupyter Lab_) to reproduce the geographic maps published in same of my publications.
+Collection of _Python_ scripts or _Jupyter Notebooks_ (also supported by _Jupyter Lab_) to reproduce the geographic maps shown in same of my publications.

 ## Citation